melaniedavila/cellranger-aws-pipeline/README.md

   `$ aws ecr get-login`

   This will return a long aws CLI command that you need to copy and paste into the terminal.
-You may need to remove "-e none" from the command if docker gives an error.
+You may need to remove `-e none` from the command if docker gives an error.
 Now that you have the proper credentials, you will be able to push the repository using the following command:

   `$ docker push <URI>.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline`